 The lockdowns triggered by the virus have put the world economy in a bad state.
 Many businesses have pulled down their shutters, never to raise them again.

 It’s quite obvious that businesses are longing to resume operations.
-They waiting to re-open their doors.
+They're waiting to return to office.
 Employees are concerned about losing their jobs to the crisis but are also worried about their health.

 But, there seems to be no end to the pandemic in sight till a vaccine is invented, manufactured in the billions, and made available for everyone to be inoculated.
 And, with the onset of monsoons in many countries, the reaction of the virus is yet to be determined.